The Blood of Hussain

 The Blood of Hussain is a 1980 Pakistani drama film directed by Jamil Dehlavi.
 The film was released in February 1981 in the UK.
-The film was banned throughout Pakistan as the military junta led by General Zia-ul-Haq toppled the government of Zulfiqar Ali Bhutto.
+The film was banned throughout Pakistan as the military junta, led by General Zia-ul-Haq, toppled the government of Zulfiqar Ali Bhutto.

 Premise

-The film is about the life and death of Imam Hussain (as), the youngest son of a Pakistani family.
+The film is about the life and death of Hussain, the youngest son of a Pakistani family.
 He meets a holy soothsayer who foretells his destiny, which is to liberate the poor and oppressed against a tyrannical government.
 Parallels exist between the film's plot and the historical Battle of Karbala between Imam Hussain and Yazid ibn Muawiya during the 7th century history of Islam.